-2. contributions have been made in accordance with the terms of the Scheme during the year ended [year end date]; and

-[If there is a shortfall] at [net assets statement date] there was a shortfall amounting to HK\$..... between the Scheme's assets and the Scheme's aggregate vested liability;
+2. contributions have been made in accordance with the terms of the Scheme during the year ended [year end date]; and at [net assets statement date] there was a shortfall amounting to HK\$...... between the Scheme's assets and the Scheme's aggregate vested liability;